 Who is eligible for Culture Pass Detroit?

-In our pilot year (2024-2025), membership is open to residents affiliated with the Detroit Housing Network on a first-come, first-served basis.
+This year (2025-2026), membership is open to HOPE-approved residents affiliated with the Detroit Housing Network on a first-come, first-served basis and select invited residents working with the Detroit Housing Commission.
 Membership will be open to more Detroit residents in years to come as the program grows.

 How long is my membership valid?